Sahara (1983 film): Shooting

 Filming began in August with Andrew McLaglen as director.
-Sahara was partially filmed in the Negev Desert of southern Israel near the city of Elat.

-The fashions were designed by Valentino, who said 1925 was one of his favourite years: "It was a fantastic moment, full of fantasy and ideas.
+Sahara was partially filmed in the Negev Desert of southern Israel near the city of Eilat.
+The fashions were designed by Valentino, who said 1925 was one of his favorite years: "It was a fantastic moment, full of fantasy and ideas.
 A time when women changed for tea, and then for dinner and then for a ball."

 Shields later said, "It was fun being in Israel for four months and driving a car."
 She was injured during filming when she was thrown from a car she was driving, landing on her back and bruising her ribs.
 She stated that this incident was the closest she'd ever come to death.
 Filming ended in February 1983, after which Shields enrolled in Princeton University.

-"It was enjoyable to be in the Negev desert and in Eilat and sort of in the Dead Sea, but the experience of it and living there for that long was definitely more memorable than the movie itself was," said Shields.
+"It was enjoyable to be in the Negev Desert and in Eilat and sort of in the Dead Sea, but the experience of it and living there for that long was definitely more memorable than the movie itself was," said Shields.

 Reception

 The film was meant to come out in December 1983.
 The release was delayed until February 1984.
 "We couldn't get the theatres we wanted at Christmas so the decision was to wait," said an MGM/UA spokesman.
 Other reports said the decision to push back a release were made after poor previews.
 It was released only in the West Coast states.
 "We decided to open it in half the country to see what we had," said MGM.
 It made $550,848 on 344 theaters on the West Coast - a per screen average of only $1,601.
-The Chicago Tribune called the film "a dog" It ended up making $1.2 million.
+The Chicago Tribune called the film "a dog".
+It ended up making $1.2 million.